joshuachris2001/docker-stt/README.md

-FIX /
-    |ERROR: This script does not work on Python 2.7 The minimum supported Python version is 3.7.
+FIX ERROR: This script does not work on Python 2.7 The minimum supported Python version is 3.7.
 Please use https://bootstrap.pypa.io/pip/2.7/get-pip.py instead.
-    \
 # Speech to text service (STT)

 ## Description